bjmnbraun/DGraph/README.md

 Running in a script:
  - Run
+   java -jar DGraph.jar -Dhelp
-   java -Dhelp -jar DGraph_v2.jar to see a list of batch processing options.
+   to see a list of batch processing options.

-Build dependencies:
+### Compiling from source

  - Depends on core.jar, itext.jar, and pdf.jar from the Processing project.
    - Depends on older versions of Processing, namely Processing-1.5.1.
    - See https://processing.org/
- - Release jars have the appropriate versions of these dependencies packaged in.